Short Answer (quick read).

 - NFV: Network Functions Virtualization provides a software stack that serves as the basic framework for the distribution and verification of virtual network functions

-- Promo: Working group that deals with the external presentation of CentOS
+- Promo: Working group that deals with the external presentation of the OS.

 - LiveCD: Such an image is bootable and provides a runtime environment that starts directly from the storage medium without the need for installation.